 We are calling for Shared Lives providers across the country to help us develop a framework to provide safe and secure accommodation via Shared Lives schemes to women who have escaped modern slavery and are entitled to care.
 We are especially interested in piloting this in London, where our partners have a strong presence.

-Ali Miller (who also leads our Domestic Abuse project) has been appointed to the role of Development Officer for the Modern Slavery project and will be working two days a week.
+Ali Miller (who also leads our Domestic Abuse project) has been appointed to the role of Development Officer for the Modern Slavery project, funded by the Department of Culture, Media and Sport and will be working two days a week.
 Ali would love to hear from any schemes who are interested in working with this group, and especially welcomes interest from schemes in Greater London.